thorek/gama/libs/tutorial/tutorial.md

 The default EntityValidation uses [ValidateJS](https://validatejs.org) for expressing attribute validation logic.
 Any requirement you cannot express by that can be added programmatically - which we would cover later.

 Adding this to the attribute has a twofold effect - any validation is executed before the `create` or `update` mutations; the data are only written to the _datastore_ when all validation passes.
-And the validation configuration is added to the documenatation of your schema; also available as metdata - so any client of your API is informed about expected validations and could even use the configuration (assuming ValidateJS is available) in client-side validation.
+And the validation configuration is added to the documenatation of your schema; and is also available as metdata - so any client of your API is informed about expected validations and could even use the configuration (assuming ValidateJS is available) in client-side validation.

 ![Mileage in Doc](./img/doc-mileage.png)